COSC3020/wildcard-project-Assel-Aljazwe/README.md

 But just how important was Thiago Silva and his defensive partners in the interval?
 We can further verify by specifically taking a look at Chelsea's Minimum Spanning Tree and Influence Graphs:

 ![image](https://github.com/COSC3020/wildcard-project-Assel-Aljazwe/assets/157559559/368333a3-f2ae-4282-a8e1-887a0e057338)

+Player Centralities: Both graphs show Gallagher and Silva as central figures, which means they likely had significant roles in Chelsea's gameplay during this interval.

 Based on the Influence Graph, we can see how vital the central defenders were for Chelsea in this interval.
 From the Gathered Match Data, we know Thiago Silva was the player with the most passes in the interval and that is effectively represented in the Influence Graph.
 Moreover, three Minimum Spanning Tree paths begin with central defenders, further emphasizing how important they were.